 The more fanatical amongst you might like to take several exposures so they can chose which one they like best.

-Actually, it would not be a bad idea for some enterprising soul to organise night photo tours of Rome and other Italian cities for groups of enthusiasts.
+Actually, it would not be a bad idea for some enterprising soul to organize night photo tours of Rome and other Italian cities for groups of enthusiasts.
 If such tours do exist, and you know about them, or you run such a tour and happen upon this post – please leave a comment with a link to where more information can be found.

 Happy shooting!